-Willow-Shepherd Northeast Prezone and Willow Corridor RHNA Annexation
+Willow-Shepherd Northeast Prezone and Annexation

-The Willow Corridor RHNA Annexation-Willow-Shepherd Northeast Prezone and Annexation) includes approximately 480-550 total acres located just east of Willow Avenue, north of Shepherd Avenue, south of International Avenue, and west of Peach Avenue.
-Annexation and prezoning of this area hwas been initiated in 2022 in order to make sites available within city limits prior to the start of the sixth cycle Housing Element planning period.
+The Willow-Shepherd Northeast Prezone and Annexation includes approximately 550 acres located just east of Willow Avenue, north of Shepherd Avenue, south of International Avenue, and west of Peach Avenue.
+Annexation and prezoning of this area was initiated in 2022 in order to make sites available within city limits prior to the start of the sixth cycle Housing Element planning period.
 The City Council approved the proposed annexation on May 15, 2023, and LAFCO approved the annexation in August 2023.
-With these approvals, the zoning is in place to be able to count the sites as available and is expected to be completed by the end of the 2023, prior to the start of the sixth cycle planning period (December 31, 2023), and is The sites that are included in this sites inventory are those that are anticipated for development within the planning period.
-The Willow Corridor RHNA Willow-Shepherd Northeast Prezone and Annexation includes the entire Heritage Grove City Center Villages Master Plan (see Figure 5-5); the "Urban Center" portion of the Heritage Grove Development Co.
-Specific Plan (see Figure 5-6); and one other site (Site 869, APN 55601032) with R-3 zoning that is outside of those two plan areas (see Table 5-143).
-The following is a summary of each of these areas within the Willow-Shepherd Northeast Prezone and Annexation, with more detail provided in subsequent sections:
+With these approvals, the zoning is in place to be able to count the sites as available prior to the start of the sixth cycle planning period (December 31, 2023).
+The sites that are included in this sites inventory are those that are anticipated for development within the planning period.
+The Willow-Shepherd Northeast Prezone and Annexation includes the entire Heritage Grove City Center Villages Master Plan (see Figure 5-5); the "Urban Center" portion of the Heritage Grove Development Co.
+Specific Plan (see Figure 5-6); and one other site (Site 869, APN 55601032) with R-3 zoning that is outside of those two plan areas (see Table 5-13).
+The following is a summary of each of these areas within the Willow-Shepherd Northeast Prezone and Annexation; with more detail provided in subsequent sections:

 - Heritage Grove City Center Villages Master Plan.
 The Heritage Grove City Center Villages Master Plan was adopted by the Clovis City Council on May 20, 2019, and encompasses approximately 210 acres, north of Behymer Avenue, south of International Avenue, east of Willow Avenue, and west of Peach Avenue.
 This entire area was annexed into the city in 2023. - "Urban Center" Portion of Heritage Grove Development Co.
 Specific Plan.
 Heritage Development Co. is preparing a specific plan that encompasses approximately 900 acres of land north of Shepherd Avenue to Behymer Avenue, east of Willow Avenue to Sunnyside Avenue.
 The portion of the Heritage Grove Development Co.
-Specific Plan

-- that is west of Peach Avenue, referred to as the "Urban Center," is was included as part of the Willow Corridor RHNA-Willow-Shepherd Northeast Prezone and Annexation approved by the City and LAFCO in 2023 and is anticipated for development during the planning period.
-The "Urban Center" area includes approximately 250 acres south of Behymer Avenue, north of Shepherd Avenue, east of Willow Avenue, and west of Peach Avenue. - Other Sites Site 869, APN 55601032.
+Specific Plan that is west of Peach Avenue, referred to as the "Urban Center," was included as part of the Willow-Shepherd Northeast Prezone and Annexation approved by the City and LAFCO in 2023 and is anticipated for development during the planning period.
+The "Urban Center" area includes approximately 250 acres south of Behymer Avenue, north of Shepherd Avenue, east of Willow Avenue, and west of Peach Avenue. - Site 869, APN 55601032.
 There is one other property outside the Heritage Grove City Center Villages Master Plan and outside the Heritage Grove Development Co.
-Specific Plan and is not in a plan area that was included as part of the Willow Corridor RHNA Willow-Shepherd Northeast Prezone and Annexation.
-This includes Site 869 one is 38.67 acresproperty, and is located south of Behymer Avenue, north of Shepherd Avenue, east of Willow Avenue, and west of Peach Avenue.
-It that is prezoned with R-3 zoning and is included in the inventory.
-Assumptions for this site are described later in this section and shown in Table 5-113.
+Specific Plan and is not in a plan area that was included as part of the Willow-Shepherd Northeast Prezone and Annexation.
+Site 869 is 38.7 acres, and is located south of Behymer Avenue, north of Shepherd Avenue, east of Willow Avenue, and west of Peach Avenue.
+It is zoned with R-3 zoning and is included in the inventory.
+Assumptions for this site are described later in this section and shown in Table 5-13.